-Parent/Carer's Signature: (Please state relationship to shild if not parent) Date: (Please state relationship to child if not parent) Print Name: Child's Signature (If 8 years or older): Date:
+Parent/Carer's Signature: Date: (Please state relationship to child if not parent) Print Name: Child's Signature (If 8 years or older): Date:

 SAFEGUARDING TRAINING

 Everyone has a responsibility to ensure children are safe from harm.
 To ensure that all persons undertaking regulated work within the Club are appropriately trained to recognise and respond to safeguarding concerns, the below noted training requirements for coaches and the Club CWPO have been agreed with Cricket Scotland.